About Pastor Julie Winklepleck

 My first career was in publishing.
 I was an editor at Gale Research, in Detroit, a reference book company that we called a haven for liberal arts majors.
 I graduated from Oakland University with a B.A. in History.
 During college I worked at the library; I’ve always loved to read.
 I also enjoy movies and TV, cooking, and water aerobics.
 I’m really excited about St. Paul’s community garden.
 I grew up in Brighton, Michigan, on an acre and a half lot, where my dad grew a huge vegetable garden as well as raspberries and tended a dozen apple trees.

 I met my spouse, Kathy Griffin, in summer Greek at Trinity.
-She works for Walmart as an assistant store manager.
+She works for Walmart.
 We have two cats, Fiona and Blue.
 In 2014, we hosted Max, an exchange student from Germany.
 Music has been my path to God.
 I love to sing, and enjoy listening to a wide variety of music, from Beethoven to the Beatles.

 Pastor Julie’s Writing

 Pastor Julie provides a column for the Spirit of St. Paul Newsletter.